Request support

 • Be familiar with the meaning and importance to the practice of CT of: total radiation dose to the patient; exposure factors; conscious sedation principles that are performed in the practice; and post-processing techniques and image manipulation on work stations.

-• Understanding when to call for assistance and how to activate emergency response system(s).
+6. Understand when to call for assistance and how to activate emergency response systems.

 Revision History for this Article